 Before you get started with Kubernetes, it’s helpful to understand the architecture of the container orchestration platform.

-Architecture and Components of Kubernetes
+Kubernetes Architecture and Components

 Kubernetes, or K8s as it’s often known, is an open source platform for deploying containerized applications in distributed systems, where computing resources are provided by multiple separate machines that are connected over a network to form a cluster.
 Having been designed for very large systems with automation as a key requirement, Kubernetes is able to continuously monitor deployments and address failures automatically.

 With Kubernetes, the application you’re deploying is packaged up using containers.
 Containers incorporate everything that the application needs in order to run.
 This ensures the separation of concerns and dependencies between the application and the host infrastructure, meaning that a containerized application can be deployed to any host with minimal configuration.
 Containers are ideal for deploying microservices as they facilitate releasing, scaling and updating the individual services.
 For more about the uses and benefits of Kubernetes, have a read of What is Kubernetes?

 Let’s look in more detail at the components that make up a Kubernetes cluster.

 A Kubernetes cluster consists of worker nodes that run the containerized applications and the machines hosting the control plane components.
 While the control plane can be installed on any machine in the cluster, it is typically kept separate from worker nodes running the data planes.

 The control plane is the brains of the Kubernetes operation.
 It is responsible for deploying containers to worker nodes using pods, monitoring the health of nodes and pods, and addressing any failures.

 The control plane is made up of multiple components, which can be installed on a single machine or distributed and replicated for high availability.